 Alternatively, you could consider hiring an award booking service, such as Expert Flyer.
 There are several enterprising award travel enthusiasts that use special tools to find award availability and have extensive experience doing so.
 While it will cost about $200 per person to hire an award booking service, this could be money well spent when you are able to use the lowest possible number of miles to book business or first-class award reservations that can be worth thousands of dollars.

 Finally, you may find that after you've made your reservation, the airline could make a schedule change.
 This is your opportunity to contact the airline and request alternate flights that are more ideal for your schedule, even if there isn't award availability.
 So long as the alternative flights are operated by the airline whose miles you redeemed, not a partner, it will be able to open up award space in response to a schedule change that affected your reservations.

-When it comes to the travel rewards programs offered by card issuers, it can be easier to redeem your rewards for the most value.
 When your points or miles are worth a fixed amount toward statement credits or travel reservations, then it doesn't really matter how you redeem them.
 However, some of these programs give you the choice of redeeming your points for travel reservations or transferring them to airline miles or hotel points.
-Programs with this feature include American Express Membership Rewards, Chase Ultimate Rewards, Citi ThankYou points and the Marriot Bonvoy loyalty program.
+Programs with this feature include American Express Membership Rewards, Chase Ultimate Rewards and Citi ThankYou.

-With summer upon us, now's a great time to redeem rewards for a long weekend to San Diego, a jaunt to Japan, or enjoying the balmy winds of the Caribbean.
+With the fall season upon us, now's a great time to redeem rewards for a long weekend to San Diego, a jaunt to Japan, or enjoying the off-season in the Caribbean.
 That can mean redemptions for a hotel stay in your favorite town; business class on an international flight; or a trip to the Bahamas.

 Here are a few examples of trips you might opt for and how to maximize those redemptions: